-Continuing to promote the sustainable management of land including soil, water and ecosystems in the Northland region.
+• Continuing to promote the sustainable management of land including soil, water and ecosystems in the Northland region.

-The Council is proposing to budget an additional \$135,000 (including GST) to assess mangrove removal and sediment management work in areas where they are negatively impacting on flooding, drainage and amenity values.
+Following public consultation, the Council has decided to budget an additional \$135,000 (including GST) to assess mangrove removal and sediment management work in areas where they are negatively impacting on flooding, drainage and amenity values.